A cautious approach to constraint-based causal model selection: Unmeasured confounding, the FCI algorithm, and other constraint-based algorithms

 With this in mind, the approach outlined in the previous section may applied while allowing for unmeasured confounding.
-We analyzed the same data using FCI (using all the same steps as above at $\delta=2.0/\sqrt{n}$): the algorithm removed the same edges as with PC and likewise oriented nothing except what was imposed by background knowledge.
+We analyzed the same NHANES data using FCI (using all the same steps as above at $\delta=2.0/\sqrt{n}$): the algorithm removed the same edges as with PC and likewise oriented nothing except what was imposed by background knowledge.

 Finally, we mention briefly that the equivalence testing formulation may be used in conjunction with other constraint-based or hybrid structure learning algorithms.
 For example, permutation-based algorithms for learning (equivalence classes of) DAGs and MAGs have been shown to perform well in practice and enjoy statistical guarantees given assumptions weaker than faithfulness \citep{solus2021consistency}.
 These algorithms are ``hybrid'' in the sense that they combine conditional independence tests with score comparisons.
 The conditional independence tests are in practice also implemented with zero association (or zero partial correlation) acting as the null, but these could be replaced with equivalence tests.
 Other algorithmic approaches that use conditional independence judgments, including procedures using SAT-solvers to combine independence judgments \citep{hyttinen2013discovering,zhalama2017sat}, could be similarly modified.
 Thus, the approach outlined here may be combined with a large class of algorithmic procedures for estimating graphs.
 Score-based structure learning algorithms constitute an alternative approach to learning graphical models, and enjoy desirable properties \citep{chickering2002learning, nandy2018high}.
-It is not so straightforward to how to modify score-based algorithms to prefer supergraphs of the truth in a way that enjoys similar guarantees -- this may be a fruitful direction for future research.
+In the linear-Gaussian setting, it is sometimes possible to perform exact search to find a globally optimal (best scoring) graph, though this is typically limited to sparse structures and does not scale well to a large number of variables \citep{silander2006simple,ng2021reliable,rantanen2021maximal}.
+Recent advances have led to more scalable greedy algorithms that may perform better than constraint-based algorithms in terms of recall, also in the linear-Gaussian setting \citep{lam2022greedy,andrews2023fast}.
+It is not so straightforward how to modify score-based algorithms to prefer supergraphs of the truth in a way that enjoys similar theoretical guarantees.
+This may be a fruitful direction for future research.